kenrector/sigma-cpv-kit/README.md

 Useful files to run CP-V on the simh sigma simulator

 ## Introduction
-This repository contains support documentation and files that can be used to install and execute CP-V using the simh Sigma simulator.
+This repository contains files and documentation that can be used to install and execute CP-V using the simh Sigma simulator.
 Two CP-V versions are included, cpcp and f00.
 The cpcp version was provided by Keith G. Calkins from his archive of CP-V material at https://www.andrews.edu/~calkins/sigma/.
 Keith also contributed his extensive knowlege of CP-V to the effort to get the system running on simh.
 The cpcp system is based on the Xerox C00 release and includes additional software developed by Andrews University to support their requirements.

 The f00 version is Honeywell Release F00 from September 28, 1978.
 There are two f00 system configurations, a disk swapper and a rad swapper.